MorrisB--/MasterHash/README.md

 5. Describe the problem and provide steps so that a developer can try to replicate the issue.
 Include your operating system and browser version.
 6. When referencing other issues or pull requests, simply write #issue/pr-number.
 7. **Take a screenshot** of the issue and include it in the post.
+8. Include **error message** if there is any.
-8. Click **Submit New Issue** and you are done!
+9. Click **Submit New Issue** and you are done!
 You will be automatically subscribed to notifications for any updates or future comments.

 ## Guide to Contributing
 ---